 Female Programmer: If you're not holding us hostage, then open the door and let us out.
 The staff are terrified!

 The Doctor: That's the same staff who executes hundreds of contestants every day?

 Female Programmer: That's not our fault.
 We're just doing our jobs.

 The Doctor: And with that sentence, you just lost the right to even talk to me.
 Now back off!

 An episode of JAG (season 9) involves a Marine who disobeyed an order to "treat everyone as hostile" during the invasion of Iraq, freezing when confronted with a 10-year-old kid, who then exposed his squad's position, leading to the deaths of two Marines.
 He's accused of dereliction of duty and the "duty to obey unlawful orders" is discussed.
-At a pre-trial hearing, the judge feels he isn't guilty of dereliction of duty, but there is a change for insubordination, which he pleads guilty to.
+At the pretrial hearing, the judge feels he isn't guilty of dereliction of duty, but there is a change for insubordination, which he pleads guilty to.

 Used in V by humans to justify working for the visitors.
 One woman is called out on this, being told that the same excuse was used at the Nuremberg Trials.

 Invoked in an episode of CSI: Crime Scene Investigation: during a murder investigation, Catherine uncovers that while their main suspect isn't guilty of the crime, he is hiding his past as a sex offender (turns out he's really a decent guy that made a stupid mistake, and is trying to start his life over).
 Although cleared of the murder charge, the man's life is effectively ruined by the revelation.
 At the end of the episode he confronts Catherine angrily, and she replies "I was just doing my job."
 He denounces her as a "Blonde Nazi Bitch" and leaves.